 The last two years have been a whirlwind for everyone.
 I’m deeply empathetic to those who have lost someone, like me, been ill, or suffered economically.
-The last couple of years showed a massive cultural shift towards everything but the essential taking place online.
+The last couple of years showed a massive cultural shift towards everything but the essentials taking place online.
 The new reality is virtual.

 Restaurants all turned to takeout, and companies moved from in-person meetings to Zoom meetings.
 Other than those who saved time on a commute and hated working from offices, the last two years have been weird.
 But we have also seen outstanding innovation in some sectors.